sjhloco/ip_auto_lab/build_fabric/README.md

 *address_incre:* Increment that is added to the subnet and device hostname node ID to generate the unique IP addresses.
 Different increments are used dependant on the device role to keep the addressing unique.

 - spine_ip: 11                        *Spine mgmt IP and routing loopback addresses will be from .11 to .14*
 - border_ip: 16                      *Border mgmt IP and routing loopback addresses will be from .16 to .19*
 - leaf_ip: 21                           *Leaf mgmt IP and routing loopback addresses will be from .21 to .30*
 - border_vtep_lp: 36            *Border VTEP loopback addresses will be from .36 to .39*
 - leaf_vtep_lp: 41                  *Leaf VTEP loopback addresses will be from .41 to .50*
 - border_mlag_lp: 56          *Pair of border shared loopback addresses (VIP) will be from .56 to .57*
 - leaf_mlag_lp: 51                *Pair of leaf MLAG shared loopback addresses (VIP) will be from .51 to .55*
 - border_bgw_lp: 58             *Pair of border  BGW shared anycast loopback addresses will be from .58 to .59*
 - mlag_leaf_ip: 0                 *Start IP for Leaf Peer Links, so LEAF1 is .0, LEAF2 is .1, LEAF3 is .2, etc*
 - mlag_border_ip: 10            *Start IP for border  Peer Links, so BORDER1 is .10, BORDER2 is .11, etc*

 ## Services - Tenant Variables

-Tenants, SVIs, VLANs and VXLANs are entered based on the variables stored in the services_tenant.yml file.
+Tenants, SVIs, VLANs and VXLANs are entered based on the variables stored in the *services_tenant.yml* file.
 At a minimun the following values need to be defined per-tenant.

-- tenant_name: Name                   *Name of the VRF*
+- tenant_name: string                   *Name of the VRF*
 - l3_tenant: True or False             *Does it need SVIs or is routing done on a device external (i.e router)*
   - vlans:                                    *List of VLANs within this tenant*
-    - num: Number
+    - num: integrar
-    - name: Name
+    - name: string

-Tenants (VRFs) will only be created on a border or leaf if a VLAN within that tenant is to be created on that device_role.
+Tenants (VRFs) will only be created on a border or leaf if a VLAN within that tenant is to be created on that device.
 Even if it is not a L3 tenant a VRF will still be created and a L3VNI/VLAN number reserved.\

-By default unless an IP address is assigned to a VLAN (*ip_addr*) it will only be Layer 2.
+Unless an IP address is assigned to a VLAN (*ip_addr*) it will only be Layer 2 VLAN.
 If the VLAN is L3 it will automatically be redistributed into BGP, this can be disabled (*ipv4_bgp_redist: False*) on a per-vlan basis.\
-VLANs will only be created on the leaf switches (*create_on_leaf*).
-On a per-vlan basis this can be changed so that they are created only on borders (*create_on_border*) or on both leafs and borders.
+By default VLANs will only be created on the leaf switches (*create_on_leaf*).
+This can be changed on a per-vlan basis so that they are created only on borders (*create_on_border*) or are created on both leafs and borders.

-To change any of these default settings add the extra dictionary key.
+To change these settings add any of the following extra dictionaries to the tenant.
 - tenant
   - vlans:
     - ip_addr: x.x.x.x/24                              *Adding an IP address makes it a L3 VLAN (default L2 only)*